kayabaNerve/monero-pq/README.md

 ### Balance

-If the commitments are not additively homomorphic, `Balance` is done by opening all amount commitments, and proving their values sum to each other without overflowing.
-If the outputs commitments are additively homomorphic, `Balance` is done by proving the sum of all commitments is zero.
+`Balance` is done by proving the sum of all input commitments minus the sum of all output commitments is a commitment to zero.

 ### Range

-`Range` is not done if the commitments are not additvely homomorphic, due to being inlined with `Balance`.

-If the commitments are additively homomorphic, each amount commitment is opened and proven to be within an acceptable range as to not cause overflows when summed.
+Each amount commitment is opened and proven to be within an acceptable range, as to not cause overflows when summed.

 ## In Practice